Bodmer/TFT_eSPI/README.md

 To select a new setup you then edit your own my_setup_select.h file (which will not get over-written during an upgrade).

 # News
-1. Anew "Animated_dial" example has been added to show how dials can be created using a rotated Sprite for the needle.
+1. A new "Animated_dial" example has been added to show how dials can be created using a rotated Sprite for the needle.
 To run this example the TFT must support reading from the screen RAM.
 The dial rim and scale is a jpeg image, created using a paint program.

       ![Animated_dial](https://i.imgur.com/S736Rg6.png)